Haldibari, India: Civic administration

 Administration of the Haldibari Municipality is headed by a chairman who is elected by the residents of the town.
 It has 11 wards from where the councilors are elected.
-The newly elected chairman is Sri Tarun Dutta.
+The newly elected chairman is Sri Shankar Kumar Das and Vice chairman is Sri Amitava Biswas.

 Police station

 Haldibari police station has jurisdiction over Haldibari municipal area and Haldibari CD block.

 CD block HQ

 The headquarters of the Haldibari CD block are located at Haldibari town.